ArchieCrawford/Athlyt/legal/coach-recruiter-terms.md

 Permitted Use

-You may use Athlyt solely to evaluate athletic performance and communicate professionally.
+You may use Tayp solely to evaluate athletic performance and communicate professionally.

 Prohibited Conduct